Kentucky troopers: Deputy shot at rest stop, suspect killed

 Kentucky troopers say a sheriff's deputy was shot at a rest stop, and the suspected shooter was killed.

-Trooper Bernie Napier tells WKYT-TV that a Scott County sheriff's deputy responding to a complaint late Tuesday was shot as he approached the suspect's car.
-Napier says the suspect had exited the vehicle before firing.
+Trooper Bernie Napier said in a statement that Scott County sheriff's deputies and Georgetown police officers were helping the U.S. Marshal's Service apprehend a fugitive from Florida late Tuesday.
+He said deputies located the suspect, 57-year-old Edward Reynolds, at a rest stop.
+He said officers confronted him and shots were fired.

+Napier said the deputy was taken to the University of Kentucky Medical Center and is in critical condition.

-The suspect was killed during an exchange of gunfire, but it's unclear who shot the suspect.
+He said the suspect, 57-year-old Edward Reynolds, was killed in the exchange of gunfire, but it's unclear who shot him.
 The timeline of the shots fired has not been released.
-The nature of the initial complaint and the identity of the suspect have not been identified.

-The deputy has been hospitalized, but state police didn't know his condition as of early Wednesday.

 Comments